 - Continue working on your research and meet regularly with your mentor(s).

-- You will give a presentation on your research to a panel of faculty and students.
+- You will give a short (10 minute) presentation on your research to a panel of faculty and students.
 This oral presentation (powerpoint or other) will provide the relevant background and experimental question or hypothesis, materials and methods, results and interpretations thus far obtained, and an outline of the plan for the spring semester.

 - Set up new appointment times for spring term.